Coconut Oil Could be considered one of those Holy Grail Ingredients in Handmade Soap

 Have you heard all the rage about Coconut oil?
 You can’t find a soap oil chart that doesn’t discuss this one and for good reason.
 Coconut oil is nature’s gift to the handcrafted soap maker.
 It is truly versatile as it contributes to a hard bar of soap AND a big fluffy lather.
 Two things soap makers and customers love are a lasting bar of soap AND fluffy lather.

 Where there is lather there is cleansing.
-So this ingredient works well in deep cleansing soap recipes as well as a lather booster in weaker recipes that only offer conditioning properties.
-Be aware that too much of this can be drying so you will need to work on balancing your recipe and starting with a maximum of 30% for your formulas until you find your sweet spot.
+So this ingredient works well in cleansing bars and vegan soap recipes.
+You can create a lather booster in weaker recipes that only offer conditioning properties with this work horse ingredient.
+Be aware that too much of this can be drying to the skin so you will need to work on balancing your recipe and starting with a maximum of 30% for your formulas until you find your sweet spot.

 Benefits of Coconut Oil in Soap and on the Skin